Alexhuszagh/rust-lexical/lexical-core/README.md

 Lexical-core also includes configuration options that allow you to configure float processing and formatting:

-- `NAN_STRING` The representation of Not a Number (NaN) as a string (default b"NaN").
+- `NAN_STRING` The representation of Not a Number (NaN) as a string (default `b"NaN"`).
 For float parsing, lexical-core uses case-insensitive comparisons.
-- `INF_STRING` The short, default representation of infinity as a string (default b"inf").
+- `INF_STRING` The short, default representation of infinity as a string (default `b"inf"`).
 For float parsing, lexical-core uses case-insensitive comparisons.
-- `INFINITY_STRING` The long, backup representation of infinity as a string (default b"infinity"). `INFINITY_STRING` must be at least as long as `INF_STRING`, and will only be used during float parsing.
+- `INFINITY_STRING` The long, backup representation of infinity as a string (default `b"infinity"`). `INFINITY_STRING` must be at least as long as `INF_STRING`, and will only be used during float parsing.
-- `EXPONENT_DEFAULT_CHAR` - The default character designating the exponent component of a float (default b'e') for strings with a radix less than 15 (including decimal strings).
+- `EXPONENT_DEFAULT_CHAR` - The default character designating the exponent component of a float (default `b'e'`) for strings with a radix less than 15 (including decimal strings).
 For float parsing, lexical-core uses case-insensitive comparisons.
-This value should be not be in character set "[0-9a-eA-E]".
+This value should be not be in character set `[0-9a-eA-E]`.
-- `EXPONENT_BACKUP_CHAR` - (radix only) The backup character designating the exponent component of a float (default b'^') for strings with a radix greater than or equal to 15.
+- `EXPONENT_BACKUP_CHAR` - (radix only) The backup character designating the exponent component of a float (default `b'^'`) for strings with a radix greater than or equal to 15.
 This value should not an alpha-numeric character.
 - `FLOAT_ROUNDING` - The IEEE754 float-rounding scheme to be used during float parsing.
 In almost every case, this should be set to `NearestTieEven`.

 # Constants